singh-man/books/crackingTheCoding/18_advancedTopics.md

 4. Walk through the nodes again and add to processNext any node where x. inbound == 0.
 5. While processNext is not empty, do the following:
     - Remove first node n from processNext.
-    - For each edge (n,  x), decrementx. inbound.
-If x. inbound == 0, append x to processNext.
+    - For each edge (n,  x), decrement x.inbound.
+If x.inbound == 0, append x to processNext.
     - Append  n to order.
 6. If order contains all the nodes, then it has succeeded.
 Otherwise, the topological sort has failed due to a cycle.

-This algorithm does sometimes come up ininterview questions.
+This algorithm does sometimes come up in interview questions.
 Your interviewer probably wouldn't expect you to know it offhand.
 However, it would be reasonable to have you derive it even if you've  never seen it before.

 ### Dijkstra's Algorithm

 In some graphs, we might want to have edges with weights.
 If the graph represented cities, each edge might represent a road and its weight might represent the travel time.
-In this case, we might want to ask, just as your GPS mapping system does, what's the shortest path from your current location to another point p?This is where Dijksta's algorithm comes in.
+In this case, we might want to ask, just as your GPS mapping system does, what's the shortest path from your current location to another point p?
+This is where Dijksta's algorithm comes in.

 Dijkstra's algorithm  is a way to find the shortest path between two points in a weighted directed graph (which might have cycles).
 All edges must have positive values.